 Two weeks before that it was only an idea.
 Maybe we could try and invite people to go on a trip together with us?
 “Let’s try!”, we thought.

-Christmas and New Year in Langkawi island, Malaysia
+Christmas and New Year on Langkawi Island, Malaysia

 Even though I can’t say, that a month that we spent in Kuala Lumpur was bad – it was very good actually – but it was pretty bad financially.
 As a result now to make our money last longer we are in Langkawi, volunteering at a family owned home-stay, situated in the middle of jungle.